faisalalware/bmi-calculator/README.md

 # BMI Calculator

-A BMI calculator built with HTML, CSS, and Javascript.
+A BMI Calculator built with HTML, CSS, and Javascript.

 ![screenshot](images/screenshot.png)